-Can I delegate it?
+• Can I delegate it?

-- Yes: For example, my direct reports can do it if I train them. - No: For example, it requires my presence, approval or expertise.
+- Yes: For example, those who report directly to me can do it if I train them. - No: For example, it requires my presence, approval or expertise.

-Could I reschedule it?
+• Could I reschedule it?

-- Yes: For example, I can ask my dinner party friends to come next month instead. - No: For example, I must pick up my son from school by 4 p.m. each day.

-Could I stop doing it?

-- Yes: For example, while I used to enjoy book club, I never have time to finish the book and it's time I could spend doing something else. - No: For example, I need to pay down my credit card debt.
+- Yes: For example, I can ask my dinner party guests to come next month instead. - No: For example, I must pick up my son from school by 4 p.m. each day. - Could I stop doing it? - Yes: For example, while I used to enjoy the book club, I never have time to finish the book and it's time I could spend doing something else. - No: For example, I need to pay off my credit card debt.

 - 3 Your answers to the above questions will help you sort your list.
-Go back through your answers and, based on your responses, mark each item as: - Do: You'll do these and prioritize them according to urgency. - Delegate: You'll delegate these to someone else or ask someone else to share task. - Reschedule: You'll do these but shift the schedule or frequency to give yourself more flexibility. - Stop: You'll stop doing these. - 4 Make a plan and follow through. - 5 Now, take that time and do something you enjoy.
+Go back through your answers and, based on your responses, mark each item as: - Do: You'll do these and prioritise them according to urgency. - Delegate: You'll delegate these to someone else or ask someone else to share the task. - Reschedule: You'll do these but shift the schedule or frequency to give yourself more flexibility. - Stop: You'll stop doing these. - 4 Draw up a plan and follow it through.

+5 Now, take that time and do something you enjoy.

-And plan to repeat this exercise from time to time, knowing priorities change.
+And plan to repeat this exercise from time to time, given that priorities change.

 Everyone's situation is different.
-But there usually are ways to at least lighten your load.
+But there are usually ways to at least lighten your load.
 Here are some examples:

-- 1. Rather than picking up your child from school each day: - Could another family member do it part of the time? - · Could you and a classmate's caregiver take turns picking up both children? - · Could your child attend an after-school program, so you'd have more flexibility? - 2.
-If your supervisor gives you more work to do: - Could you ask them to help you prioritize your workload to make room for the new responsibilities? - Could a colleague help out for a while? - · Could you train another team member to do it? - 3.
-If you have a recurring event, such as a monthly game night with friends, coaching a seasonal sport, volunteering weekly, or even hosting a major annual holiday ask yourself: - Am I still doing this out of habit, tradition or guilt, or do I still enjoy it? - · Has something in my life changed that makes my time more limited? - Does this put a strain on my relationships, finances or emotional wellbeing?
+- 1. Rather than picking your child up from school each day: - · Could another family member do it some of the time? - Could you and one of their school friends' parent/guardian take it in turns to pick up both children? - · Could your child attend an after-school club to give you more flexibility? - 2.
+If your supervisor gives you more work to do: - Could you ask them to help you prioritise your workload to make room for the new responsibilities? - Could a colleague help you for a while? - · Could you train another team member to do it? - 3.
+If you have a recurring event, such as a monthly games night with friends, taking part in a community project, volunteering weekly, or even hosting Christmas for your family, ask yourself: - Am I still doing this out of habit, tradition or guilt, or do I still enjoy it? - Has something in my life changed that causes my time to be more limited? - Does this put a strain on my relationships, finances or emotional wellbeing?